TomTom to supply mapping data for Volvo Trucks, Skoda

-AMSTERDAM TomTom NV will supply traffic data to Volvo Trucks and Volkswagen's (VOWG_p.DE) Skoda cars in deals announced on Thursday by the navigation services provider.
+AMSTERDAM (Reuters) - TomTom NV will supply traffic data to Volvo Trucks and Volkswagen's (VOWG_p.DE) Skoda cars in deals announced on Thursday by the navigation services provider.

 TomTom's main rival HERE, Nokia's former digital maps division now owned by three major German carmakers, this week said it would launch a rival product next year that will allow drivers to see real-time video of traffic on the road ahead.